10 June 2022 / 0 min read

 At Zonos, building software using an API-first approach means designing solutions around an API, rather than coding an application and adding an API later.
-This means our APIs are paramount and products in their own right; that we design them with an intense focus on the customer’s needs; and that we clearly document and architect them before writing any code.
+This means our APIs are paramount and products in their own right; we design them with an intense focus on the customer’s needs, and we clearly document and architect them before writing any code.

 The API-first approach helps to establish the following mindset:

 This mindset places our APIs and customers first and is critical to establishing a foundation where everyone at Zonos is responsible for customer success.

 Our reputation (and retention rates) hinge on how we honor our commitments to our customers.
 Our APIs are contracts.
 We are committed to fulfilling those contracts, and our customers rely upon them.
 And since it is much easier to change the underlying code than the API contract, it’s important to design and document our APIs first so that they can undergo a refinement period through an API design review.
 This collaborative process is key to creating great APIs.

 It’s easy to see how an API-first approach puts the focus on being responsible for the customer’s success.
 Creating the API before coding ensures that we are creating the most accurate and valuable product in an efficient manner, but efficiency isn’t the only benefit.

 The API-first approach involves establishing a contract.
 Creating a contract between services that is followed by teams across an organization allows those teams to work on multiple APIs at the same time.
 Developers do not have to wait for API updates to be released before moving on to the next API.
 Teams can simultaneously mock test APIs and API dependencies based on pre-established API definitions.